gekkoin/gekkoin-tokens/README.md

 # gekkoin-tokens
 Fiat tokens on [GEKKOIN](https://gekkoin.com) network. <br />
 Currently there is only one Gekkoin token - Gekkoin EUR Token (GKE). <br />
-Token for USD (GKU) is coming up soon.
+Token for USD (GKU) is coming soon.

 # Contracts
 The implementation is fairly simple and straightforward.